Resources for Teachers

 Assessment Toolkit for Bullying, Harassment, and Peer Relations at School

 This toolkit is a companion document to the CPHA Safe School Study Research Report.
 It was designed for teachers, school administrators, and ministries of education to address some of the pressing needs identified in that Report.
-It provides a standard way to measure the nature and prevalence of school peer relationship problems, standards for quality programs, and a common set of tools to assess the impact of school-based programs.
-Also includes tips for students, parents, teachers and administrators.
+The toolkit provides a standard way to measure the nature and prevalence of peer relationship problems, standards for quality programs, and a common set of tools to assess the impact of school-based programs.

 Talking about Mental Illness: A guide for developing an awareness program for youth